jpaajonen/js-course-project_2/README.md

 As for the assignment specs:

-A theater can be selected from a list.
+-A theater can be selected from a list.

-The page shows pictures and info of ongoing movies in the theater.
+-The page shows pictures and info of ongoing movies in the theater.

-Other info is also presented.
+-Other info is also presented.

-The layout isn't particularly nice, but its something.
+-The layout isn't particularly nice, but its something.

-There's an input field in the search bar.
+-There's an input field in the search bar.

-The project is published in GitHub and Netlify.
+-The project is published in GitHub and Netlify.

-The code is extensively commented (I left out repetition).
+-The code is extensively commented (I left out repetition).

-External libraries were not used.
+-External libraries were not used.

-CSS styles were used.
+-CSS styles were used.

-Event handlers were implemented dynamically.
+-Event handlers were implemented dynamically.

 The code could have been a lot more polished, but I'm still not familiar enough with object oriented programming for that in this timeframe.